Restore as a fully qualified individual

 - Make sure you complete the required Continuing Professional Development (CPD) requirements.
 See below for further information.

-- Complete the application form to be restored to the fully qualified register, including correctly certified ID.
+- Complete the application form to restore to the register as a fully qualified individual, including correctly certified identification form.
+See our fully qualified identification form example for guidance.

 - Pay the appropriate application fee